scroll to top

 • Industry-related competencies—industry sector and industry-wide technical competencies that support effective performance in a given industry.

-• Occupation-related competencies—role-specific competencies that relate to the knowledge, technical ability, and role conditions needed to perform in a particular role, and well as management competencies.
+• Occupation-related competencies—role-specific competencies that relate to the knowledge, technical ability, and role conditions needed to perform in a particular role, as well as management competencies.

 While the taxonomy was an important first step, it was too rigid for the purposes of the Talent Triad.
-Talent Triad leaders found that the hierarchical system, where competency statements had to be classified in one unified way, did not lend itself to the desired approach, which would continually build and update based on inputs, edits, and feedback from users.
+Talent Triad leaders found that the hierarchical system, where competency statements had to be classified in one unified way, did not lend itself to the desired approach, which is designed to continuously build and update based on inputs, edits, and feedback from users.
 Further, the taxonomy system did not support the many different uses and applications of competency data that the Talent Triad pursued.

 The Alabama Competency Ontology both resolves some challenges encountered in implementing a taxonomy and enables much more adaptive and flexible approaches to aligning workforce, education, and employers.
 Under the taxonomy approach, the state found it difficult to map relationships between competencies, and to account for vast array of language and keywords used to describe competencies in Alabama job descriptions.
 Further, because of these challenges, the state needed additional data and technology support.